SlyrisOrg/rtype-api-js/README.md

   <a name="user--crud_create"></a><a name="1.3"></a>
   - [1.1](#user--crud_create) **Create**: Implement new fresh data to a new registered user

-  nickname: between 1 and 25 characters
+  nickname: between 1 and 25 characters.

   Request:
    ```json